 Date/Time: Sunday, July 16, 2017: 2:30 PM – 5:00 PM

-NOTE: Due to the structure of this program, it was not recorded, however, you can view the program's supplemental materials here.
+NOTE: Due to the structure of this program, it was not recorded; however, the program’s supplemental materials are available.